OpenBanking-Brasil/mock-api/README.md

 * [PWD - Play With Docker](https://labs.play-with-docker.com/) (It's alternative to expose the mock through internet running in the cloud).

-## Getting started to run on local machine
+## Option 1 - Getting started to run on local machine
 1. Download and install [Docker](https://www.docker.com/).

 2. Fork this repository on Github.